siddhi-io/www/en/docs/docs/query-guide.md

 **Example 1**

-Publishes `OutputStream` events by converting them to `JSON` messages with the default format, and by sending to an `HTTP` endpoint `http://localhost:8005/endpoint1`, using `POST` method, `Accept` header, and basic authentication having `admin` is both username and password.
+Sink to publish `OutputStream` events by converting them to `JSON` messages with the default format, and by sending to an `HTTP` endpoint `http://localhost:8005/endpoint1`, using `POST` method, `Accept` header, and basic authentication having `admin` is both username and password.

 The configuration of the `HTTP` sink and `JSON` sink mapper to achieve the above is as follows.